Nomination & Selection Guidelines

 Bibliography of Significant Publications

 Provide a bibliography of significant publications related to the achievement.
 Please omit any secondary publications and non-archival materials from the nominee’s bibliography and do not include complete articles as part of the nomination.
-(Limit 10 entries; 80 words or less each.)
+(Limit 10 entries; 80 words or less each.
+Inclusion of DOIs is encouraged.)

 Curriculum Vitae

-Provide information that can be used by reviewers to evaluate the nominee’s worthiness in the context of all the assessment criteria.
-In the CV, please provide the following:
+Provide information that can be used by the interdisciplinary award category panel to evaluate the nominee’s worthiness in the context of all the assessment criteria.
+The CV must include the following elements, but is not limited to these elements:

-- Additional significant and relevant contributions of interest include, but are not limited to: invited talks, policy initiatives, testimony, scientific and technological management, patents, copyrights, software or hardware systems development, evidence of technological innovations in areas applicable to the nomination, and any other substantial professional leadership or service experiences.
+• Additional Items: Additional significant and relevant contributions of interest include, but are not limited to: invited talks, policy initiatives, testimony, scientific and technological management, patents, copyrights, software or hardware systems development, evidence of technological innovations in areas applicable to the nomination, professional or scholarly activities that demonstrate a commitment to diversity, equity and/or inclusion (DEI) (activities should have a clear DEI link or relevance), and any other substantial professional leadership or service experiences.

-Do not include personally identifiable information (PII) such as date of birth, social security number, etc. in the CV (Limit 2,000 words.)
+• Do not include personally identifiable information (PII) such as date of birth, social security number, etc. in the CV.

 Additional Information